 Purple Sandpipers are regular winter residents on Portland

-For two years (2017/18) a Lesser Yellowlegs has made Lodmoor its winter-home and last autumn (2018) a Ring-necked Duck resides at Radipole Lake.
-The 'Fleet' ( a series of brackish pools sheltered from Lyme Bay by Chesil Bank and stretches from Ferrybridge all the way to Abbotsbury Swannery) usually houses Greater Scaup, sometimes Long-tailed Duck and plenty of Brent Geese which often have Pale-bellied Geese in the flock with them.
-Cattle Egrets have made a massive invasion of Southern England in recent times, there are currently flocks of over 30 birds in the Weymouth area (Autumn 2018/19).
+During autumn over the last few years several exciting wader species have 'dropped in' to the Weymouth area: birds such as Lesser Yellowlegs, White-rumped Sandpiper, Kentish Plover, Long-billed Dowitcher and an influx of Glossy Ibis.
+Lodmoor has hosted most of these birds.
+The 'Fleet' ( is a series and continuous number of brackish pools sheltered from Lyme Bay by Chesil Bank and stretches 7 miles from Ferrybridge all the way to Abbotsbury Swannery) usually houses Greater Scaup, sometimes Long-tailed Duck and plenty of Brent Geese which often have Pale-bellied Geese in the flock with them.
+Cattle Egrets have made a massive invasion of Southern England in recent times, there are currently flocks of over 30 birds in the Weymouth area.

 Add to that the prized birds that we can look for at Arne and the Wareham Forest.
-The heathland at both of these beautiful birding sites holds Dartford Warbler, Common Stonechat and Woodlark, and both have the prospect of hosting a wintering Great Grey Shrike and Hen Harriers, whilst Merlins often pass through.
+The heathland at both of these beautiful birding sites holds Dartford Warbler, Common Stonechat and Woodlark, and both have the prospect of hosting a wintering Great Grey Shrike and Hen Harriers, whilst Merlins can often be found at this time of the year.

 Short-eared Owl taken on Portland October 2018